MySQL

 false

-For this configuration to take effect, set execution.checkpointing.checkpoints-after-tasks-finish.enabled to true.
+For this configuration to take effect, you must set execution.checkpointing.checkpoints-after-tasks-finish.enabled to true.

 scan.only.deserialize.captured.tables.changelog.enabled

-During the incremental phase, specifies whether to deserialize change events only for the specified tables.
+In the incremental phase, specifies whether to deserialize only the change events of the specified tables.

 No